-This wound tends to disappear on its own without any treatment, but this does not represent that the disease has healed but is advancing to the second stage of syphilis.
+This wound tends to disappear on its own without any treatment, but this doesn’t mean that the disease has healed; in fact, it is going on to the second stage.

-Syphilis can manifest itself in four different ways: primary, secondary, tertiary and congenital, which occurs when a pregnant woman has syphilis and does not follow the treatment, passing the disease on to the baby.
-Each form of syphilis has its characteristics:
+Syphilis can appear in four different ways: primary, secondary, tertiary and congenital, which occurs when a pregnant woman who has syphilis doesn’t follow the treatment and passes the disease on to the baby.
+Each form of syphilis has its own characteristics:

 1. Primary syphilis

 Primary syphilis is the early stage of the disease, which appears about 3 weeks after infection.
 This stage is characterized by the appearance of hard lumps, small red lesions in the genital organs that end up disappearing after 4 or 5 weeks without leaving scars.

-In men, these wounds usually appear around the foreskin, while in women they appear on the small lips and vaginal wall.
-It is also common the appearance of this wound in the anus, mouth, tongue, breasts and fingers.
-In this period, there may also appear swollen lymph nodes in the groin or near the affected region.
+In men, these wounds usually appear around the foreskin, while in women they appear on the small lips, or labia minora, and vaginal wall.
+This wound can also appear in the anus and mouth, and on the tongue, breasts and fingers.
+Swollen lymph nodes may also appear in the groin or near the affected area during this stage.

 2. Secondary syphilis

-After the disappearance of the hard lesions, which is a period of inactivity can last from six to eight weeks.
-The disease will become active once more.
-This time, the disease will compromise the skin and internal organs, as the bacteria spreads throughout the body.
+After the disappearance of the hard lesions, which is a period of inactivity that can last from six to eight weeks, the disease will become active once more.
+This time, the disease will affect the skin and internal organs, as the bacteria spreads throughout the body.

-The new lesions are characterized as pink spots or small brownish-colored lumps that appear on the skin, mouth, nose, palms and soles of the feet, and sometimes there may be intense peeling of the skin.
-Other symptoms that may arise are:
+The new lesions are characterized as pinkish spots or small brownish-colored lumps that appear on the skin, mouth, nose, palms and soles, and sometimes there may be intense peeling of the skin.
+Other possible symptoms are:

-- Red spots on the skin, on the mouth, on the nose, on the palms of the hands and on the soles of the feet;
+- Red spots on the skin, in the mouth, on the nose, the palms and the soles;

 - Peeling of the skin;

-- Swollen lymph nodes throughout the body, but mainly in your genital region;
+- Swollen lymph nodes throughout the body, but mainly in your genital area;

 - Muscle pain;